sap-tutorials/Tutorials/tutorials/abap-custom-ui-communication-arrangement/abap-custom-ui-communication-arrangement.md

 ## Details
 ### You will learn
-- How to create a communication arrangement for SAP Web IDE scenario `SAP_COM_0013`
+- How to create communication arrangements for SAP Web IDE scenario `SAP_COM_0013`
-- How to create a HTTP destination
+- How to create HTTP destinations
-- How to create a UI project
+- How to create UI projects

 You will learn how to enable SAP Cloud Platform development with SAP Web IDE against a specific S/4HANA system via OAuth authentication.
 You will see that communication arrangement for SAP Web IDE scenario `SAP_COM_0013` in S/4HANA will expose essential services, that SAP Web IDE needs.
 SAP Cloud Platform subaccount will get a destination which holds data for the connection and OAuth communication with the S/4HANA system.
 At the end you will see in SAP Web IDE a list of services that you can theoretically build extensions on.